 Bake it.

 It is surprising how delicious baked versions of your favorite comfort foods can be.
 When baked at high heat, fresh-cut fries brown nicely with crispy edges.
 Fish and chicken can be coated in nut meal or whole wheat bread crumbs and baked until browned.
-Pastries like yeast and cake donuts can be baked using a sheet pan or a donut pan, reducing the total fat content compared to frying in oil.
+Pastries like yeast and cake donuts can be baked on a sheet pan or in a donut pan, reducing total fat content compared to frying in oil.